 No matter which event you are attending, if you are buying a vehicle or other auction item, make sure you understand what you are buying and what the auction house rules are.

 Russo and Steele, which specializes in European sports cars, American muscle cars, hot rods, and customs, was launched in Scottsdale in 2001.
 The “Auction in the Round” format is unique to this event, where buyers are able to bid while walking around the car itself.
-The 2019 auction, which will include more than 800 classic cars, happens at Salt River Fields at Talking Stick January 16 to 20.
+The 2019 auction, which will include more than 800 classic cars, happens at Salt River Fields at Talking Stick from January 16 to 20.

 Bonhams is a privately owned British auction house of fine art and antiques.
 In 2017 at Bonhams, a 1964 Porche 904 GTS brought $2.3 million.
 In addition to classic cars, the Scottsdale auction includes collector books and automotive-related collectibles.
 Check out these items at the Westin Kierland Resort and Spa in Scottsdale on January 17, 2019.